The Hollow (play): Synopsis

 Gerda and Henrietta enter.
 Henrietta asks Gerda what she has done with the holster of the murder weapon, stating that if they can get rid of that, there will be no evidence, and no one will be convicted of the murder.
 Gerda feigns ignorance, but Henrietta is persistent.
 Gerda tells Henrietta that the cut up scraps are in her leatherworking bag, and confides that she witnessed John's infidelity with Veronica, and therefore had to kill him.
 Henrietta goes offstage to get some tea to calm Gerda's frazzled nerves.
 Gerda, thinking she is unobserved, takes a vial of poison from her purse, and pours some into Henrietta's drink.
 Henrietta returned more quickly than Gerda expected, and witnesses this silently from just outside the room.
 She enters, more noisily this time.
 Vocalizing her decision to have tea with Gerda, rather than the sherry she had poured for herself, she leaves to get another teacup.
 Gerda picks up a revolver, but Inspector Coulquouhoun enters and takes it from her.
 Upon hearing that Veronica Craye will not be convicted of the murder (she somehow knows about the gun in Veronica's handbag), Gerda begins to go into a hysterical fit, calling for her deceased husband.
 Inspector Colquohoun unknowingly offers the poisoned drink to Gerda, who drinks it before she realises what she has done.
 Henrietta returns, and explains the poisoned drink to Colquohoun, who reveals that he had deduced Gerda's guilt from her character.
 Lucy enters, and the lights go down as the inspector calls the police station.

+NOTE: Some modern productions restructure the play into two acts, with one intermission following Act 2, Scene 1.